abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures/Lecture_4_Memory/Lecture_4.md

 - Number that is remnants of the computer that been on for a while.

 - Values of variable that werent set by the programmer.

+- Binky

+- Pointers don't point to anything initially.

+- *Pointees*: What pointers point to.

+- A pointee can have more than one pointers.

+## Swapping

+- A temporary variable can help us to storage a value.

+- *Passing by value*: Pass a value by coping it.

+- *Globals*: Define a variable outside of any function(main/void).

+- *heap*: Malloc come from here.

+- *stack*: When using functions with variables and arguments stack memory is used.

+- *passing by reference*: Insted of copying change them permanently.

+- Use * before the variable to change its actual value it mainly change the pointers.